NBKRedSpy/QM_Template/template/README.md

-# Quasimorph XXXX
+# Quasimorph QM_Template

 ![thumbnail icon](media/thumbnail.png)

 # Configuration

-The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\XXXX\config.json`.
+The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_Template\config.json`.

 |Name|Default|Description|
 |--|--|--|